 War Remnants Museum

 How terrible the war in Vietnam was is displayed in the War Remnant Museum.
 The name reveals itself.
-It features scenes, objects the horror of wars between Vietnam and America, France.
+It features scenes, objects to the horror of wars between Vietnam and America, France.
 Of course, this is one of the must-visit attractions in Ho Chi Minh City.
 Here, it takes you around 1 to 3 hours to visit depending on how you are interested in the war.
 Take your time to stop by each room and each floor.
 Read carefully each photo and each object exhibited here, especially the room of Agent Orange to see the consequences left behind the war.

 At the corner of the ground floor, there is a group of disabled people selling souvenirs made by themselves.
 They are the people who are the victims of Agent Orange.
-After looking around the building, you should visit the backyard of the building to see imitation of Con Dao Prison where Vietnamese people suffered the crime of war in the past.
+After looking around the building, you should visit the backyard of the building to see an imitation of Con Dao Prison where Vietnamese people suffered the crime of war in the past.
 Some will cry.
 Some will be scared.
-Some will ask whether Vietnamese is angry with foreigners.
+Some will ask whether the Vietnamese is angry with foreigners.
 But, no worries, the war is ended and Vietnamese people love foreigners.